pereznetworks/My-Tic-Tac-Toe-Game/README.md

     - 2 out of 3, 4 out of 5, etc.
     - and keep track of wins/losses

-  - add AI
+  - Add AI, (make the computer player smarter)
-    - so the computer player 'learns'.
+    - mske it appear that the computer player 'learns'.
       - by saving the state of the gameBoardState table at the end of each game, lose or win.
       - add code to analyze the saved game...
         - to reveal which move at which turn can be taken...
         - to win, or not lose, that scenario in the future.
     - full implementation of a min-max or other algorithm,

 ## Technical Readme